wzul/WP-Email-Async/README.md

 # WP Email Async

 Make wp_mail to be sent to wp_cron to ensure faster user experience when WordPress is sending an email.
+It's an asynchronous-like experience as it will make wp_mail fast by queueing it to the next 2 seconds.

 ## Why WP Cron?